aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-watermarks/_index.md

     changefreq: "weekly"
     priority: 0.7
 ---

+**Aspose.PDF for .NET** allows adding watermarks to your PDF document using Artifacts.
+Please check this article to resolve your task.

 A watermark created with Adobe Acrobat is called an artifact (as described in 14.8.2.2 Real Content and Artifacts of the PDF specification).
 In order to work with artifacts, Aspose.PDF has two classes: [Artifact](https://apireference.aspose.com/pdf/net/aspose.pdf/artifact) and [ArtifactCollection](https://apireference.aspose.com/pdf/net/aspose.pdf/artifactcollection).